Resource Management - Dispose Pattern

 console.log(internalArr.length); // 0

-• In the above case, we manually clean the resources held by MyClass.
-We destroyed myArr before it goes out of scope.
+- In the above case, we manually clean the resources held by

-• Remember, even if we solved one problem, this overall design is still not recommended—If the data is designed for internal usage, it should be private.
+will be garbage collected even if the reference count of itself is still not zero. - Remember, even if we solved one problem, this overall design is still not recommended—If the data is designed for internal usage, it should be private.
 If the data is designed for public usage, it should be carefully treated in all cases to avoid holding it too long.

 Example 2 - Destructed Object Should No Longer Being Used

-Let’s continue with our previous example, consider we designed MyArray to be not valid after destruct is invoked:
+Let’s continue with our previous example, consider we designed MyArray

 1